JulianJorgensen/jocelyn/_posts/2015-04-01-sustaining--maintaining-romantic-relationships.md

 ---
 title: 'Sustaining & Maintaining Romantic Relationships'
 layout: post
-date: 2000-01-01 00:00:00
+date: 2015-04-02 00:00:00
-description:
+description: 'There are many ways to be engaged in a loving relationship, there are certain aspects and qualities that need to be in place in order for a loving relationship to be healthy.'
 categories:
+  - Spirituality
+  - Sexuality
 image: /uploads/whatsapp-image-2016-08-22-at-11-14-45-am.jpeg
 ---

 It is not always clear on how to sustain and maintain a loving union, there are so many dated paradigms, beliefs, expectations and fears in this part of our life that often, people just settle with an idea of what a loving relationship is instead of trying to create and experience a loving relationship.

-There are many ways to be engaged in a loving relationship, but I personally feel there are certain aspects and qualities that need to be in place in order for a loving relationship to be healthy.
+There are many ways to be engaged in a loving relationship, there are certain aspects and qualities that need to be in place in order for a loving relationship to be healthy.
 So below are brief explanations of my thoughts and perspectives on a loving relationship around the idea of honesty, sustenance and maintenance in a relationship.
 Each topic could be a book on its own!

 Let what resonates you encourage and support you, and let what rubs you the wrong way be a moment to consider for yourself why it makes you feel that way.
 Perhaps it will solidify something that you’ve felt or it may change something that you believed.